 “I have to keep that calendar updated all of the time.
-There are people I haven’t seen in a while, so I have to check in and see if it’s time for us to meet for lunch,” she says.
+There are people I haven’t seen in a while, so I have to check in and see if it’s time for us to meet for lunch,” she said.

 “It’s about being able to enjoy my kids and my grandkids and my friends.
 If I sat at home and did nothing, that’s not a good quality of life.
-My quality of life is being able to have a life,” she says.
+My quality of life is being able to have a life,” she said.

 The first ovarian cancer diagnosis